QuentinRa/blog.quentinra.dev/info/nosql/cypher/index.md

 <details class="details-e">
 <summary>WITH (<code>No equivalent in SQL</code>)</summary>

-`WITH` is allowing you to update what you matched, and prepare things for next matches.
+`WITH` is allowing you to update what you matched, and prepare things for the next matches.
 You can use WHERE, ORDER BY, LIMIT, etc. inside a WITH!

 ```cypher
 // what's the average released year for the movies in the database?